 Mr. Lichauco received his MBA (Honors) from the Arthur D. Little School of Management in Chestnut Hill, MA., and BA Economics degree from the Ateneo de Manila University.

-In 2007, Michael founded his own venture fund focused on Dutch’s small and medium-size enterprise to help them with capital financing, development and relevant support and strategy.
+In 2007, Michael founded his own venture fund focused on Dutch’s small and medium-size enterprise to help them with capital financing, development, and relevant support and strategy.

-Prior to that, Mr. Nanda was a senior member in the investment team which manages Core Infrastructure India Fund (“CIIF”), a USD ~90 million private equity fund established by SMBC, Kotak Mahindra Bank and Brookfield Asset Management (“Brookfield”) focused on investing in Indian infrastructure opportunities.
+Mr. Nanda has more than 13 years of private equity, banking and consulting experience.
+Prior to heading the Principal Investments team at SMBC, he was a senior member in the investment team which manages Core Infrastructure India Fund (“CIIF”), a USD ~90 Mn private equity fund established by SMBC, Kotak Mahindra Bank and Brookfield Asset Management (“Brookfield”) focused on investing in Indian infrastructure opportunities.

 Minette is Vice-Chairman andPresident of Kickstart Ventures, Inc., the corporate venture capital subsidiaryof Globe Telecom.
 She is a member of the Ayala Corporation’s InnovationAdvisory Council, and of Globe’s Innovation Advisory Board.
 She is a SeniorVice President at Globe Telecom, focusing on New Business, and a member of theBoard of Directors of AdSpark, Globe’s wholly-owned digital advertisingsubsidiary.
 Minette has held a number of CEO/COO positions in variousindustries, ranging from scrappy Philippine startups to iconic globalcompanies.